YitengZhou/Fitness-Jungle/Portfolio/System_Design.md

 </p>
 <b><p align= "center">Figure 1: Brainstorming during design thinking</p></b>

 We started the project by brainstorming some ideas for an innovative internet-enabled product that will span Desktop, Web and Internet of Things devices.
 Some of the initial ideas were really rough such as, academics, health, entertainment, sports and fitness as seen in the post-it notes in figure 1.
 We concluded that fitness aspect was what we are all interested in and would starting brainstorming on a product that will span all three aspects.
+Following that, we decided that our problem area will be to encourage people to maintain an active lifestyle by walking or running regularly.
+Our stakeholders will therefore be people who are interested to maintaining an active lifestyle, hereafter known as the users, and the developers or administrators of the product.
+We will go on to draft product requirements based on this objective and the two groups of stakeholders.

-## Architecture of the system
+## a.
+Architecture of the system

 Overview: We are working on a health fitness tracker that comprises of a virtual pet in addition to the basics fitness tracker functionality to encourage end-user to be pro-active.
 The system architecture will encompass three different elements namely M5Stack, desktop application and a web application.
 Instead of developing a mechanism for data persistence in each of the systems, we decide that having an API server which stores and process data from all the different systems will simply the JSON object that has to be passed around for this application to be feasible.
 In the next few sections, we will be dive into each of the elements at a greater dept discussing their applications.